 off-campus site through a satellite campus or regional partner.

 Discover what happens at the molecular and subatomic levels.
 Study the central science and learn how things in nature really work.
 Become a part of an undergraduate program that encourages you to think differently.
 Get a head start on your career with hands-on experience in new, modern laboratories equipped with state-of-the-art instrumentation.
 Choose from research projects covering the most modern aspects of chemistry, including projects studying biological problems with chemical tools.
+A chemistry degree is also considered a strong pathway to professional programs, including Law, Medicine, Pharmacy, Veterinary Medicine and Education.

 Often referred to as the “central” science, Chemistry focuses on what happens to matter at the molecular and subatomic levels.
 In other words, it is the study of how virtually everything in the world really works.
 Students in our department receive hands-on education in our new, modern laboratories equipped with state-of-the-art instrumentation.
 Many of our students also have the opportunity to conduct research projects in Canada’s only synchrotron, which is conveniently located on the U of S campus.
 Our dynamic undergraduate program encompasses all areas of chemistry, ranging from research on DNA and proteins to modern materials.
 Students can select courses that focus on all aspects of chemical science, including: analytical, inorganic, organic, physical and theoretical chemistry.
 In the last two years of study, undergraduate chemistry students have the opportunity to conduct hands-on, personalized research projects under the direct supervision of our distinguished faculty members.
 Those who graduate from the four-year or honours programs automatically qualify as a professional chemist and can become members in the Canadian Society for Chemistry.